|

 1961-FEATURES

-No changes incorporated this year except electrics and the use of standard
+No changes incorporated this year except electrics and the use of standard frets.

 Cherry red became the standard body colour